-Hadoop Distributed File System (HDFS for short) is the primary data storage system used by Apache Hadoop applications as a means for managing pools of big data and supporting related big data analytics applications.
-Developed mainly to provide cost-effective and scalable storage for MapReduce workloads, the Hadoop File System (inspired by Google's large scale software based infrastructure) is most commonly used to implement a distributed file system that provides high-performance access to data across highly scalable Hadoop clusters.
+Hadoop Distributed File System (HDFS for short) is the primary data storage system used by Apache Hadoop applications to manage large amounts of data and support related big data analytics applications.
+The Hadoop File System (inspired by Google's large-scale software-based infrastructure) was developed mainly to provide cost-effective and scalable storage for MapReduce workloads.
+It is most commonly used to implement a distributed file system that provides high-performance access to data across highly scalable Hadoop clusters.

 The HDFS Architecture

 There is a single NameNode per cluster.
 This service stores the file system metadata (e.g., the directory structure), and the file names, and also, the location where the blocks of a file are stored.

 These services usually run on each server that also does the compute.
 Each DataNode stores blocks from many files.
 The DataNodes are also responsible for replicating these blocks to other DataNodes to protect files against data loss.

 The client provides access to the file system and the Hadoop/MapReduce jobs that want to access the data.
 The client, a piece of software embedded in the Hadoop distribution, communicates with the NameNode to find the file and retrieve the block's locations.
 Then the client reads or writes the blocks directly from the DataNodes.

 Often, you will read the term HDFS-API.
 HDFS is not the only storage system that works with Hadoop.
 Other storage systems implement their own clients that have the same API as the HDFS client.

 How HDFS is Different from "normal" File Systems